korniko98/pivot-atlas/docs/artifacts/user-agent.md

 </div>

 !!! warning "Unique user agents"
-	In some cases, client behavior can indeed be pivoted upon between different IP addresses based on shared user agents or certain commonalities between them.
-However, this is usually considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless its unique in some way.
+	In some cases, client behavior can be pivoted upon between different IP addresses based on shared user agents.
+However, this is usually considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless it's unique.
 Identifying such unique attributes or combinations of attributes is one of the many challenges of analysis.

 ## Pivots